 7 Summer Destinations in Poland

 Summer doesn’t have to be synonymous with beach time.
 There are plenty of ways to enjoy the warm weather months in urban surroundings.
-The Polish cities mentioned below offer plenty to do in the summertime, like open-air film screenings or mini-golf.
+The Polish cities mentioned below offer lots to do in the summertime, like open-air film screenings or mini-golf.